 Since a single REVOKE ...
-CASCADE statement can, under certain circumstances revoke a large number of privileges and delete views (see page 190) and referential constraints (see page 189), it is recommended that you obtain information on the existing privileges in the tables of the INFORMATION_SCHEMA before issuing a REVOKE ...
+CASCADE statement can, under certain circumstances revoke a large number of privileges and delete views (see "Revoking privileges with the SQL statement REVOKE") and referential constraints (see "Revoking privileges with the SQL statement REVOKE"), it is recommended that you obtain information on the existing privileges in the tables of the INFORMATION_SCHEMA before issuing a REVOKE ...
 CASCADE statement.